mmnowak/tarot-quiz/README.md

 * Featured on all pages;
 * Fully responsive, collapses into a toggler burger menu on small devices;
-* Features a logo which leads to index page when clicked, and links to Index Page, Game Page, Learn Page and Contact Page;
+* Features a logo which leads to the index page when clicked, and links to the Index Page, Game Page, Learn Page and Contact Page;
 * The links are underscored on hover;
 * User stories covered: 11, 12.